beliybear/CatchTheMafia/README.md

 # Catch The Mafia

-A mafia card game for 3-30 players.
+A presenter of mafia/werewolf card game for 3-30 players.

 ## Technical Specifications